Innovation Fellowship Track

-- A minimum of 25% of the postdoc’s time (applied continuously across the fellowship duration) must be applied to innovation activities.
+- A minimum of 25 percent of the postdoc’s time (applied continuously across the fellowship duration) must be applied to innovation activities.

-- A higher percentage of innovation activity will be favorable (50% or more) when there is a clear commercialization opportunity identified by the mentor.
+- A higher percentage of innovation activity will be favorable (50 percent or more) when there is a clear commercialization opportunity identified by the mentor.

 - The remaining time is applied to research in the relevant academic domain under the postdoc’s primary academic mentor.

 - The innovation activities will be under a secondary mentorship provided by LAUNCH, the Center for New Ventures.